Use clinical note templates to save your providers time and help them create thorough, consistent clinical notes.

 Documenting treatment and exams in order to create a complete clinical record is an important part of each appointment, but creating detailed clinical notes takes time.
 Since providers’ time is one of the most valuable commodities in the dental office, how can you ensure that you’re getting detailed notes without wasting provider time?
 Clinical note templates is the answer.

 Using clinical note templates, all the doctors and hygienists can easily record specific details in their clinical notes while maintaining the important consistency, accuracy, and legibility that’s often missing from handwritten notes.
 Clinical note templates can also help prevent spelling errors.
 (Have you ever noticed the many different ways people spell hygiene?)
 They can also save you time!
 You can accurately record several paragraphs of patient notes in just a few minutes without typing every word of a long note.
 With clinical note templates, you can also read all your clinical notes from any computer, and you can sign and lock the notes into history.

-Attend the new Clinical Notes Made Easy virtual workshop to learn how to use clinical notes.
+Attend the new virtual workshop “A Deep Dive into Clinical Notes” to learn how to use clinical notes.
 Get hands-on practice and assistance and advice from Dentrix experts.
 Click here to learn more and to register.

 How Clinical Note Templates Work

 Dentrix comes with several clinical note templates already created.
 You can use and customize those, or you can design your own templates.
 Templates are made up of note text and prompts.
 The note text is always the same every time you use that template.
 The prompts allow you to enter custom information that will vary patient by patient.

 To illustrate this, let’s begin by looking at some typical new patient exam notes, which might look something like this:

 Patient was seen for a New Patient Exam.